 In Port Antonio (just like Kanopi House)

-We didn’t stay here, but nearly did and I think it’s worth including.
-Many would argue this is the best accommodation in Jamaica, I just can’t weigh in because I didn’t stay there.
-It’s got a great reputation and is kind of an iconic spot on the island – there’s an entire music studio inside!
-It offers a range of accommodation types for every traveller (kinda), from unique artsy hotel rooms to entire rainforest cabins and luxury villas.
+We didn’t stay here, but I think it’s worth including.
+Many would argue this is the best accommodation in Jamaica.
+It’s got a great reputation and is kind of an iconic spot on the island — there’s an entire music studio inside!
+It offers a range of accommodation from unique, artsy hotel rooms to entire rainforest cabins and luxury villas.

 Note: all of it is on the expensive side, but you should treat yo’self!